josias-r/boarding.js/readme.md

 // Highlights the element using query selector or the step definition boarding.highlight(string | stepDefinition);

-// Reposition the popover and highlighted element boarding.refresh();

 // Resets the overlay and clears the screen boarding.reset();